Skip to main content

 Referral

-Who you are referred to will depend on the services available in your area.
-You may be referred to a community mental health team.
+Who your GP refers you to will depend on the services available in your area.
+They may refer you to a community mental health team (CMHT).

 Your psychiatrist will do an assessment.
-This will help identify and diagnose any conditions that are causing your symptoms.
+This will help identify and diagnose what is causing your symptoms.
 This will help when planning your treatment for psychosis.

 Helping others